-During 2021-22 we have taken steps to identify key partners and consulted with them to shape A Plan for West Devon.
+During 2021-22 we have taken steps to identify key partners and consulted with them to shape our Better Lives for All Strategy.

 We are now considering the future of our 'funded' key partners with a view to agreeing a further two-year funding arrangement.
-These include organisations that align and support in delivering our corporate strategy such as Citizens Advice, CVS and Tamar Valley AONB.
-This will be the subject to a report to Hub Committee in September 2022.
+These include organisations that align and support in delivering our corporate strategy such as Citizens Advice, CVS and AONB.